AhmadSabbirChowdhury/Worldwide-Covid-19-Case-Analysis-and-Visualization-Using-NumPy-and-Pandas/README.md

 Worldwide corona virus cases were analyzed using different libraries like 'NumPy' and 'Pandas'.
 For visualization, 'Matplotlib' and 'Seaborn' libraries were used along with many other packages.

+### Two important libraries that were used for this project are: "Folium" and "Plotly"
+"Folium" is used for <b>Map Visualization.
+It used to plot graphs on Canvas</b> <br>
+"Plotly" is used for <b>Dynamic Plotting.
+It makes all the plots and graphs super Interactive.</b>

+*Some visualizations are added below.
+For the best experience, it's recommended to open the .ipynb file in jupyter notebook or any other similar notebooks.*

 #### The dataset was collected from the following github repo: https://github.com/datasets/covid-19
 After downloading the data from the above link, the data was cleaned and preprocessed.
 The following CSV files were used to do this Covid-19 Case analysis: